 - If you feel unstable in the core or like you’re ‘falling-out at the front/pulling’ when you perform any exercise or afterwards.

-- If your body shakes or trembles lots during any move or hold.
+- If your body shakes or trembles lots during leg stretching or any move/ hold.
 You need to take it back a stage.
 A good trainer can show you how.

 - If there is bulging, straining, protrusion or doming anywhere on or from within your abdomen or pelvic floor when you work out.
 That includes what you can feel but nobody else can see.